 - Microneedling.
 Looking for an effective and non-invasive treatment to exfoliate and repair the layers of sun damaged skin?
 The microneedling facial is a popular collagen induction therapy that reduces fine lines and wrinkles, fills in acne scars, decreases the appearance of pores, and evens out discoloration and melasma.

 Curious about the safety of your sunscreens at home?
 Want to learn more about sun safety and skin health?
-Located in Solano Beach in San Diego County, CA, Spark Health Integrated Medicine takes a collaborative approach to natural medicine, partnering with patients to help them achieve their unique health and wellness goals.
+Located in Solano Beach in San Diego County, CA, Spark Health naturopathic health clinic takes a collaborative approach to natural medicine, partnering with patients to help them achieve their unique health and wellness goals.
 Contact us to book a free skin health consultation today!